 Around the time of Muqali’s death, the Tangut of Xixia empire got a new aggressive emperor Li Dewang.
 He decided to launch a massive attack on his old enemies, the Mongols.
 For this, he formed an alliance with the Jin and also mobilized the Yellow Uighurs against the Mongols.
 The Mongol generals Boro and Tash staved off the immediate attacks till Chingiz Khan returned.
 The Khan strategized that to conquer the vast realm of China he had to first outflank the two Eastern Chinese empires from the west by destroying the smaller western empire of the Xixia.
 The Tangut expected him to stiffen Muqali’s successors by marching from the east but the Khan surprised them by assembling a large Mongol force to the west and attacking them from Gansu corridor in 1225 CE.
 The great Khan marched with close to 120000 men with the largest division of several tümen-s (~80000) personally led by him, with the rest led by his brother Qasar whose health was declining due to gout, the ace general Sübe’edei baghatur, and the general Chaga’an.
 Sübe’edei first crushed the Yellow Uighurs and took them out of their way.
 Chingiz Khan directed him to systematically conquer the western towns of the empire and facilitate the penetration by Chingiz and Qasar deep into the Xixia territory.
 Taking their old capital, Qara-Qoto, the Khan steadily advanced eastwards and by August of 1226 CE despite fierce resistance from the Tangut aided by the Jin from the East the Khan forced their second largest city, Wuwei to surrender.

 At this point, Li Dewang died and Li Xian ascended the throne as the emperor.
 Li Xian claimed he was the Buddha of the Age but that did not seem to help much.
 Advancing further Chingiz Khan then besieged the fort of Lingwu which was just a short distance from the capital Yinchuan.
 Li Xian sent a massive army of 300000 Tanguts hoping that he could comprehensively overwhelm the Mongol army.
 But in the battle fought on the banks of the Yellow River the outnumbered Mongol forces under the inspired leadership of the great Khan nearly completely annihilated this Tangut army in November of 1226 CE.
 In 1227 CE the Mongol army besieged Yinchuan the capital of the Tangut.
 The Jin tried to help the Xixia empire survive by sending aid from the east.
 But Chingiz Khan sent his mobile squadrons to punish them.
 One rapidly moving Mongol force launched an audacious assault deep into Jin territory to strike their capital Kaifeng and return.
-Shaken by this attack, the Jin asked for peace but Chingiz turned down the offer and already prepared an invasionary force to next deal with the Jin.
+Shaken by this attack, the Jin asked for peace but Chingiz turned down the offer; he had already prepared an invasionary force to next deal with the Jin.
 However, as the siege of Yinchuan was drawing to a close the Khan fell from his horse evidently during a hunt and probably sustained an injury that resulted in an infection.
 Others believe that he might have contracted some infection independently of a fall.
 He was taken in a closed bullock cart to a secret hideout the Mongols set up in the forests of the Liupan mountains.
 He realized he was on his deathbed and called his clansmen and generals around him.
 He gave them a final lecture in which he laid out the lines of action to expand the Mongol empire he had founded both to the east and west.
 He then stressed the issue of unity between the different lines of his clansmen with the famous example of the single arrow and bundle of arrows.
 He asked his people to follow his plan regard his successor and told them: “Let not my end disarm you, and on no account weep or long for me.”
 Before dying he also seems to have made his long-term succession plans clear.
 The status of the great Khan was not to remain with the house of Ögödei forever.
 He said that his grandson through Tolui, the wise Qubilai, would someday adorn his throne.
 Then he died aged something between 65 to 70 on either on 18th or 25th August 1227 CE as per different reckonings.

 The Mongols kept the news secret and his youngest son Tolui became the acting Khan to allow the campaign to proceed.
 In September 1227 CE Li Xian unable to hold the capital surrendered to the Mongols.
 They had is name changed from the Buddha of the Age to Shidurgu – the one who has been made a vassal.
 Thus, having stripped him of his divinity they immediately executed him as a treacherous vassal.
 Then they erased the city of Yinchuan with its citizens except for the bauddha teachers of the Karma Kagyu tradition and their monastery.
 The Mongols demolished and dug up all the graves of the Tangut emperors and dispersed their remains.
 The Tangut had ties with the Pāla and Sena dynasties of Vaṇga before the devastation of their land by the Mohammedans.
 Thus, several of Li Xian’s surviving relatives fled towards Vaṇga but with the ongoing Mohammedan depredations throughout the region, they settled in the more inaccessible domain of Sikkim.